 This article contains affiliate links, please read my full disclosure here.

 If you are a regular reader of my blog, you know I spend a lot of time selecting items that have good style, but on a small budget.
-Up until now our artificial Christmas trees cost under $50 (and I still plan to use those trees in other rooms!)
+Up until now our artificial Christmas trees cost under $50 (and I still plan to use those in other rooms!)
 So this year’s tree was a splurge.
-I shopped around online before ordering a beautiful 8 foot flocked Christmas tree.
+I shopped around online before ordering a beautiful 8 foot flocked artificial Christmas tree.
 I wanted a tree in our living room that would accent our high ceilings and this one does exactly that.

 With our tree so simple and modern, I wanted to give some vintage character under the tree.
 I added a galvanized advent calendar with some of my personal handmade ornaments in it, including my tealight ornaments, cinnamon stick ornaments, and salt dough ornaments.
 Along with gifts I mixed in some vintage books (we collect them from the thrift store) and antique metal trains given to us by my grandparents.